 That’s how far back the roots of barter go.

-The fact the system is still used today is nuts!
+The fact the system is still used today is unbelievable!

 Of course, it’s a little bit different now.